Tim Kang: Career

 In 2012, Kang launched a production company named One Shoot Films with its first film project focusing on child abduction and sexually abused children.

 Kang recurred as Ivan Hess on Marvel's Cloak & Dagger.
-He is a series regular as Detective Gordon Katsumoto on the 2018 reboot of Magnum P.I..
-After four seasons led to cancellation on CBS, he continued in the role following the series's pickup by NBC.
+He is a series regular as Detective Gordon Katsumoto in the 2018 reboot of Magnum P.I..
+CBS cancelled the series after four seasons but he continued in the role after the series was picked up for another season by NBC.

 Personal life

 Kang has a black belt in Taekwondo.

 With wife actress Gina Marie May, Kang has a daughter, Bianca Jooyung Kang, born November 7, 2009.

 Kang is a national spokesman and active supporter for the National Center for Missing and Exploited Children.